 Genetics and Genomics: Epigenetics, Environment, and Ethics

-Discoveries based on awareness of the genomes of literally thousands of organisms inhabiting this planet have facilitated renewed emphasis on the study of life and its meaning in the social sciences and humanities as well as in the life sciences.
-For every individual, experiencing and living the implications of such scientific discoveries depends on understanding the social and personal complexity embedded within the many contexts and filters applied to genomic information – in research labs, in ethics debates dealing with emerging technological capabilities, in genome databases, in social interactions, and in policy deliberations.
-The goal of this cluster is to explore the genome sciences in many contexts and to help students explore the biomedical, biological, historical, technological, and ethical implications of genomic advances, as well as the questions that such advances pose for understanding our past and contemplating the future of biomedicine.
+Discoveries of the genomes of literally thousands of organisms inhabiting this planet have facilitated renewed emphasis on the study of life and its meaning in the social sciences and humanities as well as in the life sciences.
+For every individual, experiencing and living the implications of such scientific discoveries depends on understanding the social and personal complexity embedded within the many contexts and filters applied to genomic information – in research labs, computer science and data management, quantitative biology, ethics debates dealing with emerging technological capabilities, genome databases, s ocial interactions, and policy deliberations.
+The goal of this cluster is to explore fundamental and recent concepts in the genetics and genomics.
+Students will explore the biomedical, biological, historical, technological, and ethical implications of scientific advances, as well as the questions that such advances pose for understanding our past and contemplating the future of biomedicine and diversity in biological systems.
 Each of the courses in the cluster will explore this theme from a different perspective, enabling students to evaluate the issues that we face as a society, as potential future scientists, and as individual citizens.
-In all four courses, students will spend significant time reading and discussing the primary scientific literature, as well as interacting via small group activities and journal club-style presentations.
-This cluster is designed for students with widely varied interests to potential STEM majors who want to understand the basic science, biomedical, and social implications of their future work.
+In the courses, students will devote significant time to reading and discussing the primary scientific literature, as well as interacting via small group activities, including computer programming and journal club-style presentations.
+This cluster is designed for students with widely varied interests to potential STEM majors who want to incorporate basic science, biomedical, and societal implications into their future academics and careers.

 Molecular Genetics and Microbiology 222FS — Genetics and Epigenetics: The codes that control our genomes (NS)

-Beth Sullivan, Associate Professor in Molecular Genetics and Microbiology
+Beth Sullivan, Professor in Molecular Genetics and Microbiology

-Many inherited cellular and physiological traits in humans are not due to changes in DNA sequence, but instead are shaped by factors such as age, diet, or environment.
-This course will examine sequence-independent regulation of the human genome, non-genetic diseases, environmental factors that influence or control the epigenome, and multi-generational inheritance of epigenetic information (i.e. how grandparental experiences shape descendants’ genomes).
+Many inherited developmental, cellular, and physiological traits are not caused by changes in DNA sequence, but instead are shaped by factors such as age, diet, or environment.
+This course will examine sequence-independent (epigenetic) regulation of the human genome, genetic and non-genetic diseases, genetic diversity within populations, environmental factors that influence our genome, and multi-generational inheritance of epigenetic information (i.e. how grandparental or parental experiences shape descendants’ genome function).
 It will also cover genome engineering and genome editing for therapy and disease correction.
-This course involves extensive reading of the primary literature (historical and current) and will be anchored on human genetics, although model systems (mouse, roundworm, fruit fly) will also be discussed.
+Topics will be anchored in human genetics, although model systems (mouse, roundworm, yeasts, fruit fly, zebrafish, plants) will also be discussed.
+Individuals involved in key genetic and epigenetic discoveries and their unique backgrounds and contributions to science will also be highlighted.
+This course involves extensive reading and discussion of the primary scientific literature (historical and current), online learning evaluation, and weekly written email assignments.
+In-class participation/discussion is a large component of the course.
 Open to students in the FOCUS program only.
-Instructor: Beth Sullivan.
+Instructor: Beth Sullivan

 Environment 148FS/Biology 148FS/Genome 148FS — Genomics of host-microbe interactions: The symbiotic web (NS, R, STS)